saksham4455/Quiz/README.md

 📱 Responsive Design
 The layout, quiz cards, and navigation adapt automatically for all screen sizes.

-On mobile, navigation transforms into a sidebar for easy access.

 🤝 Community & Contribution
 Contributions, suggestions, and feedback are welcome!